bookofproofs/bookofproofs.github.io/_sources/history/20th-century/schmid.md

 **Hermann Ludwig Schmid**  was a German mathematician who worked in algebra and algebraic number theory.

 ### Mathematical Profile (Excerpt):
-* Hermann was brought up by his mother, Walburga Wechsler (1879-1961).
 * In particular Hermann Weyl left his chair at Göttingen and accepted a position at Princeton in the United States.
 * In 1935 Schmid followed his former supervisor to Göttingen where he spent the two years 1935-37 as Hasse's assistant.
 * In fact Schmid and Witt collaborated on developing what today is called the 'Witt vector calculus'.